 On February 19, 2016, we filed a complaint against EnzymeWorks, Inc., a California corporation, EnzymeWorks, Inc., a Chinese corporation, and Junhua "Alex" Tao (collectively, the "Defendants") in the United States District Court for the Northern District of California.
-The complaint alleges that the Defendants have engaged in willful patent infringement, trade secret misappropriation, breach of confidence, intentional interference with contractual relations, intentional interference with prospective economic relations and statutory and common law unfair competition.
+On April 29, 2016, we filed a First Amended Complaint.
+The First Amended Complaint alleges that the Defendants have engaged in willful patent infringement, trade secret misappropriation, breach of contract, intentional interference with contractual relations, intentional interference with prospective economic relations and statutory and common law unfair competition.
 We have sought injunctive relief, monetary damages, treble damages, restitution, punitive damages and attorneys' fees.
+On May 13, 2016, the Defendants filed a Partial Motion to Dismiss all claims in the First Amended Complaint other than the patent infringement and trade secret misappropriation claims.
+We have opposed the Defendant's Partial Motion to Dismiss.
 We are unable to determine when this litigation will be resolved or its ultimate outcome.